You are what?!: Cicenas and Grineviciute hit a sexual conundrum in Slow / Photo courtesy of Totem Films and Sundance Institute

-Lack of true romance in American cinema comes into sharp focus when you see Slow, a fantastic Lithuanian film premiered at the 2023 Sundance Film Festival, deservedly earning Marija Kavtaradze the Directing Award at World Cinema Dramatic competition.
+The lack of true romance in American cinema comes into sharp focus when you see Slow, a fantastic Lithuanian film that premiered at the 2023 Sundance Film Festival, deservedly earning Marija Kavtaradze the Best Director Award at the World Cinema Dramatic competition.

 The title is something of a misnomer.
 The couple at the heart of Slow falls in love quickly.
-They limp at coming to terms with what each other brings to the relationship.
+They limp at agreeing with what each other brings to the relationship.
 Or rather, does not bring.
 Dovydas (Kestutis Cicenas) is a translator for the deaf, and Elena (Greta Grineviciute) is a dance instructor.
-He shows up to translate in a class for deaf kids and get along right away.
+He shows up to translate in a class for deaf kids and gets along immediately.
 Soon, they are casually spending time together.
 The chemistry is undeniable.
 You sense they belong together, but there is an obstacle.
-As they naturally reach the point where attraction gives way to action, he fesses up about being asexual, giving Elena, and us, pause.
+As they naturally reach the point where attraction gives way to action, he fesses up about being asexual, giving Elena and us pause.

 We look perfect together: Grineviciute eyes Cicenas in Slow / Photo courtesy of Totem Films and Sundance Institute

 Is he playing hard-to-get?
-A confused gay man?
+Is he a confused gay man?
 Well, no. Dovydas feels love without desire, like the kids who dance without hearing the music.
-It is not a handicap Elena can wrap her head around.
+It is not a state of being Elena can wrap her head around.
 What does it mean to be asexual?
 Can they build a relationship bearing that fact?
 Her doubts become our own, but just as well, she gets emotionally involved with him.
 Her attempts at initiating sex go nowhere.
 They contemplate an open relationship, but it does not work out.
-Sparks fly with a swarthy colleague, but Elena is incapable of following through.
-She wants to possess the man she loves; things to be normal - whatever that is.
+Sparks fly with a swarthy colleague, but Elena cannot follow through.
+She wants to possess the man she loves.
+She yearns for things to be normal - her view of normal.
 The existential question becomes, can you renounce the prevailing idea of normality in the name of love?

 Dance the pain away: Grineviciute and friends have mad moves in Slow / Photo courtesy of Totem Films and Sundance Institute

 Dovydas has his expressive action, which works as an ironic counterpoint.
 We get occasional scenes of him translating romantic songs for a TV station.
 The maudlin, simple feelings of the lyrics contrast with the complex, unlikely romance he is living.
-The first time we see him, he is working on a poppy rock number performed by a girl trio.
-The kitschy electronic visual background contrasts with the spartan TV studio.
-It is as artificial as the romantic illusions we push on the persons with whom we fall in love.
+The first time we see him, he works on a poppy rock number performed by a girl trio.
+The kitschy electronic visual background contrasts with the barren TV studio.
+It is as artificial as the romantic illusions we push on the people we fall in love with.

-Elena and Dovydas' issues might be one of those rare cases where "it’s not you, it’s me'' turnsout to be a fair assessment, but it still stings for a woman body-shamed in her past.
-When the couple visit her mother, the thin, elegant woman reveals herself as a judgmental monster.
+Elena and Dovydas' issues might be one of those rare cases where "it's not you, it's me" turns out to be a fair assessment, but it still stings for a woman body-shamed in her past.
+When the couple visits her mother, the thin, elegant woman reveals herself as a judgmental monster.
 Elena is short, muscular, and magnificently flexible on the exercise mat or the dance floor.
 Still, Mother puts her down for her childish dreams of being a ballerina, having a body like that.
 All you need to know about her background seeps through in one of the most uncomfortable tea dates you will ever witness.
-With this information about her upbringing, you understand how the refusal to have sex play into her traumas.
+With this information about her upbringing, you understand how the refusal to have sex plays into her traumas.

 The movie walks a tight line.
 It never paints sexuality - or lack thereof - as a pathology.
 It also allows Elena’s mounting frustrations to come forward.
 It never falls into didacticism, either.
 The characters are too specific and true-to-life to become symbols or teaching devices.
 Dovydas struggles with his sexuality, or at least with how it affects his relationship with others.